Billiam/hardcoverapp.koplugin/README.md

 ### Always track progress by default

-When always track progress is enabled, new documents will have the [track progress](#automatically-track-progress) option enabled by automatically.
+When always track progress is enabled, new documents will have the [track progress](#automatically-track-progress) option enabled automatically.
 You can still turn off `Track progress` on a per-document basis when this setting is enabled.

 Books still must be linked (manually or automatically) to send updates to Hardcover.